Grounds for Involuntary Termination of Parental Rights - Delaware

 Citation: Ann.
 Code Tit.
 13, § 1116

-A petition for reinstatement of parental rights may be filed in family court on behalf of any child when all the following are true:
+A petition for the reinstatement of parental rights may be filed in family court on behalf of any child when all the following are true:

-• The child is currently in DSCYF custody.
+• The child is in DSCYF custody when the petition is filed.

 • Adoption of the child is not possible or appropriate.